Ancient Japan - Historical Temples and Traditional Architecture

 Waterfalls, Beaches, and Farewell to the Island

 Our ferry is in the afternoon, giving us time to explore the island – from beaches to waterfalls.
-In the evening, we spend time in Kagoshima, trying to make sense of everything experienced over the past few days.
+In the evening, we spend time in Kagoshima, trying to make sense of everything we've experienced over the past few days.

 Day 13